 CSA Approved Swim Coaches

 A CSA approved coach in France.
 I am the President of an association in the South of France on the Mediterranean Sea.
 All Saturday I coach swimmers in the sea (http://www.aqualove.fr/nage-en-mer.html) We have changing room and shower.
 I am a member and French country representative for CSA.
 I swam solo across the Channel in 2002 (Van Vooren Trophy) and a relay Channel team in 2014.
 Also I was the Philippe Croizon coach in 2010 (The French Disabled swimmer without arms and legs) I swam the Gibraltar Strait, the Beltquerung strait, Jersey to France, ... and many other swims. ( http://openwaterpedia.com/index.php?title=Jacques_Tuset ) I organize a Channel swim camp in April with the 6 hours and 2 hours pre-requisite swims.

-Fiona Southwell is a highly experienced swimmer and a qualified swimming coach.
+Fiona Southwell is a highly experienced open water swimmer and a qualified swimming coach.
 She is also First Aid qualified.
-In 2009 she completed a solo crossing of the English Channel and has numerous long distance swims to her credit.
+In 2009, Fiona completed a solo crossing of the English Channel and has numerous long distance swims to her credit.
 She also competed internationally.

-She now coaches open water swimmers of all levels from her base in Brighton.
-She's especially qualified in working with aspiring Channel Swimmers and has successfully coached 27 English Channel Solos.
+Fiona now coaches open water swimmers of all levels from her base in Brighton.
+She is especially qualified in working with aspiring Channel Swimmers and has successfully coached multiple numbers of English Channel Solos.

-She is Head of the Sea Section of the Brighton Swimming Club and a Certified Official for the Channel Swimming Association.
+For many years she oversaw the Sea Section of Brighton Swimming Club and is a member of the Board of Directors for the Channel Swimming Association.
 She also helps to run the SwimTrek Channel and Long Distance Training Camps.

-She swims in the sea in Brighton daily all year round and has travelled the world indulging in her passion for open water swimming.
+Fiona swims in the sea in Brighton all year round and has travelled the world indulging in her passion for open water swimming.

 Contact Fiona: email@example.com